 The PPP is aimed at providing opportunities for the following types of investigators:

-- new investigators developing a research program in an area of environmental health relevant to the Center,
+- young investigators who are starting to develop a research program in an area of environmental health research of relevance to the CEHS

-- established investigators pursuing an innovative research line involving new collaborations, and
+- established investigators who are interested in pursuing an innovative line of CEHS-related collaborative research

-- established investigators in other research areas, who have an interest in applying their expertise to Center-related issues.
+- established investigators in other research areas, who have an interest in applying their expertise to a CEHS-related area

 The Pilot Projects Program issues a request for applications for two types of awards annually—Standard Pilot Projects and Interdisciplinary Pilot Projects.
 CEHS members and non-members with member-collaborators are eligible to apply for both award types, but Interdisciplinary Pilot Projects must include multidisciplinary teams of experienced investigators collectively addressing an innovative area of environmental health research.

 The center is particularly interested in funding research that addresses the CEHS theme, “translating interdisciplinary research on environmental health threats to improve public health in North Carolina”.
 The CEHS has three Translational Research Focus areas: Environmental Cancer, Cardiopulmonary Disease, and Developmental Disease.

 Apply now!
 New deadline for applications is February 12, 2018.